YasushiKobayashi/wodpress/wordpress/wp-content/plugins/wordpress-23-related-posts-plugin/readme.txt

 = Can I customize the widget? =

-Yes, Zemanta is offered in different themes which you can also customize with simple CSS.
+Yes, Sovrn is offered in different themes which you can also customize with simple CSS.

-= Will Zemanta steal my "link-juice"? =
+= Will Sovrn steal my "link-juice"? =

-No, Zemanta does not use redirects and is juice friendly. :)
+No, Sovrn does not use redirects and is juice friendly. :)

 = What about Terms of Service and Privacy Policy? =

-Before using the plugin please read the full version of [Zemanta Terms of Service](http://www.zemanta.com/legal/terms-of-service/) and [Zemanta Privacy Policy](http://www.zemanta.com/legal/privacy/).
+Before using the plugin please read the full version of [Sovrn Terms of Service](http://www.sovrn.com/editorial-network-terms-of-service/) and [Sovrn Privacy Policy](http://www.sovrn.com/privacy-policy/).

 == Installation ==